What is tomorrow’s tourism?

 Tourism starts to pose a problem when, instead of contributing to a city’s economic prosperity, it degrades the living conditions of its inhabitants.
 The latter can then feel dispossessed.

 In tourism, this means showing tourist attractions as they really are, but also adopting a strategy of silence.
-To avoid over-subscription, local authorities stop promoting certain tourist attractions.
+To avoid over-visitation, territories stop promoting certain tourist spots.
 In other words, tourism demarketing aims to discourage tourists on a temporary or permanent basis.

-This strategy has already been adopted by a number of saturated tourist destinations.
-As is the case for Amsterdam.
-Faced with an unmanageable influx of tourists (an average of 20 million a year), Amsterdam’s city council intends to give the city back to its inhabitants.
-To achieve this, the city is considering the use of drastic measures, such as bans on guided tours of the Red Light District, a tax on other visits to the capital, and heavy penalties for incivilities committed by tourists.
-Also taxes or tolls to access natural sites (e.g. Parc des Calanques de Cassis), and bans on access to certain areas or on anchoring boats with endangered ecosystems.
+It’s a strategy already adopted by some over-saturated tourist destinations.
+Amsterdam is no exception.
+Faced with an unmanageable influx of tourists (an average of 20 million a year), Amsterdam’s city council intends to return the city to its inhabitants.
+To achieve this, the city is considering the use of drastic measures, such as bans on guided tours of the Red Light District, taxes on other visits to the capital, and heavy penalties for tourist incivilities.
+There could also be taxes or tolls on access to natural sites (e.g. the Cassis calanques park), and a ban on access to certain areas or on anchoring boats with endangered ecosystems.

 Mondassur offers health insurance for your stays in Europe and abroad, always tailored to your needs, whether it’s a short or long stay for your trip.
-Mondassur offers an insurance policy tailored to your needs that provides excellent coverage of your medical expenses at a very good price: Travel Pass insurance.
+Mondassur offers you insurance tailored to your needs, providing excellent coverage of your medical expenses with a very good price-performance ratio.
+Travel Pass .

 Once you have subscribed, you will receive your insurance certificate by e-mail.
-What’s more, Mondassur offers you personalized support, and our advisors will answer all your questions.
+What’s more, Mondassur offers you personalized support, with our advisors on hand to answer any questions you may have.

-It’s a question of integrating a responsible approach to make tourism a less and less degrading sector .
+It’s all part of a responsible approach to making tourism a less degrading sector .